YamamotoDesu/SyncUps/README.md

 ```

 ## [Reduce type ](https://pointfreeco.github.io/swift-composable-architecture/main/documentation/composablearchitecture/reduce/)
+A type-erased reducer that invokes the given reduce function.

 Implement the body of the reducer by using the Reduce type to implement each action.

 ```swift